Area codes 402 and 531

-Area codes 402 and 531 are telephone area codes in the North American Numbering Plan (NANP) for eastern Nebraska.
-Area code 402 was one of the original area codes created in 1947, when it was assigned to the entire state.
-After splitting the numbering plan area (NPA) in 1954, when the numbering plan area (NPA) was reduced to roughly just the eastern half, the North American Numbering Plan Administrator authorized an overlay plan for which area code 531 was added to the same service area in 2011.
+Area codes 402 and 531 are telephone area codes in the North American Numbering Plan (NANP) for the eastern part of the U.S. state of Nebraska.
+Area code 402 was one of the original North American area codes created in 1947, when it was assigned to the entire state.
+By splitting the numbering plan area (NPA) in 1954, it was reduced to roughly just the eastern half, including Lincoln, the state capital, and Omaha, the largest city in the state.
+In 2011, the North American Numbering Plan Administrator (NANPA) authorized an overlay complex for which area code 531 was added to the same service area.

 History

 In 1947, the American Telephone and Telegraph Company (AT&T) created the first nationwide telephone numbering plan in the United States and Canada.
 The entire state of Nebraska was designated as one of eighty-six numbering plan areas, and received area code 402.

 In 1954, the numbering plan area was divided.
 Eastern Nebraska retained 402, and area code 308 was assigned to western Nebraska.
 The overall roughly diagonal dividing line runs from the southeast between Hastings and Minden north into the northern part of the state and then west towards the eastern edge of the Sandhills in the northwest of the state.